-In response to feedback provided by the Planning Commission on July 26th, two changes have been made.
-First, wording has been amended for purposes of internal consistency within the section.
-Second, the text of the multi-family design standards was amended to permit multi-family development to modify the site design standards through an optional conditional use permit process.
+In response to feedback provided by the Planning Commission at a workshop on July 25, 2018, additional language was added in the ordinance to permit multi-family projects to modify the parking lot location standards by voluntarily going through a conditional use process.
 Such a change was found desirable by some on the Planning Commission in response to the challenges of building multi-family housing on sloped lots.